MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 ### More data

-It seems reasonable to assume available data will continue to increase but it is less clear is whether the newly available data is also increasingly _useful_, or at least as useful as past data.
+While the amount of data is consistently growing, it is less clear whether newly available data is also increasingly _useful_, compared to past data.
 In systems where we are refining data collection and management, the utility of data is likely to improve.
 Fields which rely on web-scraped data from the internet may experience a deluge of new content as a result of generative AI use, but this data may not be as valuable.
 It may also amplify existing biases in the model by using the model's own output as input data.